 You may wonder why our honey can vary in taste and colour from jar to jar.
 This is because the flavour and colour of the honey depends on the floral nectar source and can vary between locations and even between hives which are side by side in the same apiary.
 The honey from our apiary is not blended so that you can be sure that the honey you buy from us is local to Collingtree Park.

 Collingtree Park is a Golf Course with houses around it.
 Our apiary is sited in our garden adjacent to the Golf Course.
 Bees can forage within a radius of three miles (five kilometres).
 Analysis of our honey samples submitted in September 2019 and September 2020 are shown below.

 If you suffer with allergies, especially hay fever, you can benefit from taking honey every day.
 As the bees collect the nectar from the plants they also collect the pollen.
-Some of the pollen ends up in the honey but as the pollen amount is so small it does not bring on symptoms but instead acts in the same way a vaccination does by building up the body's own immune defence so that when its hay fever time your body has its own defence ready and you no longer suffer.
+Some of the pollen ends up in the honey but as the pollen amount is so small it does not bring on symptoms but instead acts in the same way a vaccination does by building up the body's own immune defence so that when its hay fever time your body has its own defence ready and you suffer less.

 Our honey is not blended, nor pasteurised (not heated), or hyper-filtered.
 It can also be referred to as 'raw' honey.
 It is simply strained to remove the wax particles of the honeycomb.

-Available as 1 pound (454 gm) jar of honey for £6.00 each for collection from 35 Augusta Avenue, Northampton NN4 0XP (For map please scroll down).
-Payment can be made either cash on collection or by bank transfer before collection.
-For bank and delivery/mail order details please see below.
+Available as 1 pound (454 gm) jar of honey for £7.00 each for collection from 35 Augusta Avenue, Northampton NN4 0XP (For map please scroll down).
+Payment can be made by credit/debit cards or cash.
+For mail order details please see below.

 Payment can be made by bank transfer (BACS) to our bank account: